LucasDelfino92/morrowindsharp/mendingmw.md

 - [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11: the "official" unofficial fan patch for Morrowind, simply put the best out there.
 - [**Correct UV Rocks**](http://mw.modhistory.com/download-56-12003) by Nich: fixes UV mapping on rocks and stones.
   - MO2 will tell you there's no game data on top level.
 Right click on **Data Files**, click **Set data directory**.
 Click **OK**.
-- [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade: forces the game to instantly close on exit.
 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich: fixes issues regarding light sources in the game.
   - Hide/deactivate **Glowing Flames - TrueLightsAndDarkness Tweaks.esp**.
-- [**Immersive Run Fix**](https://www.nexusmods.com/morrowind/mods/45947) by Petethegoat: normalizes the player's movement speed, ensuring they run at a consistent speed even during diagonal movement.
 - [**No More Stage Diving - Desele's Dancing Girls**](https://www.nexusmods.com/morrowind/mods/47738) by Pherim: keeps the girls in Desele's House of Earthly Delights from dancing off the stage by making them not greet the player as he approaches them.
   - Only install the **No More Stage Diving** main file.
   - Hide/deactive **NoMoreStageDiving_TalkativeGirls.esp**.

+## MWSE BUG FIXES

+- [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade: forces the game to instantly close on exit.
+- [**Immersive Run Fix**](https://www.nexusmods.com/morrowind/mods/45947) by Petethegoat: normalizes the player's movement speed, ensuring they run at a consistent speed even during diagonal movement.
 - [**Quest Skill Reward Fix**](https://www.nexusmods.com/morrowind/mods/48269) by Merzasphor: makes the game treat skill increases from quests as if there were raised via normal means, solving numerous problems with how the game treats these skill increases.
 - [**Skill Increase GMST Fix**](https://www.nexusmods.com/morrowind/mods/48029) by Merzasphor: fixes several engine bugs related to GMSTs used when raising skills via NPC training and skill books.